ELthomasoPostfix/HOAx/README.md

 # HOAx

-A repo containing projects 1 & 2 for the course Specification and Verification.
+A repo containing the project for the course Specification and Verification.

-The goal is preparing a (HOA) parity game solver for the [SYNTCOMP](https://www.syntcomp.org/) 2025 competition.
+The goal is preparing a (eHOA) parity game solver for the [SYNTCOMP](https://www.syntcomp.org/) 2025 competition.

 This project is a **hoax**, since despite claiming to implement a parity game solver, it heavily relies on external libraries (Spot) to achieve this.
 A true computer scientist would reinvent the wheel.